Addaya

-Addaya was an Egyptian commissioner during the period of the Amarna letters correspondence (1350–1335 BC).
-The majority of the Amarna letters were written to the pharaoh of Egypt during a 15-20 year(?) time period.
+Addaya was an Egyptian official during the period of the Amarna letters correspondence (1350–1335 BC) who resided in and was the governor of Gaza.
+His name is West Semitic indicating he may have been a local Canaanite.

-Addaya is only referenced in four EA Amarna letters (EA for 'el Amarna').
-He is in letter EA 254, no. 3 of 3 by Labaya, the person who was aligned with the Habiru of Canaan, the Habiru being one of the main topics of the entire body of Amarna letters.
+Addaya is referenced in four EA Amarna letters (EA for 'el Amarna'), written to the pharaoh of Egypt during a 15–20 year(?) time period.
+He is in letter EA 254, no. 3 of 3 by Labaya of Šakmu (Shechem), who was aligned with the Habiru of Canaan, the Habiru being one of the main topics of the entire body of Amarna letters.
 Addaya is also in three letters by Abdi-Heba of Jerusalem, (called Uru-salim in the Amarna letters - EA 289, URU-Ú-ru-sa-lim, "(City)-Uru-salim").

-Because Addaya is only mentioned in the letters of Uru-salim, and Šakmu-(of Labaya, modern Shechem-(Nablus)), it can be assumed that Addaya only did business in southern Canaan, or at least in the area of Jerusalem.
+Addaya seems to have held jurisdiction over Shechem (EA 254) and Jerusalem (EA 289) with Gaza serving as an important administrative base for Egypt at the time, and Pauru is also mentioned as residing there at least some of the time.
+Abdi-Heba laments that Jerusalem is not accorded the same attention or support by the pharaoh as Gaza is (EA 289).